2012 Vermont Passenger Tramway Rules & Addendum to ANSI B.77.1-2011 with ANSI B.77.1a-2012 Supplement

 There shall be a test evacuation at least once prior to each summer and winter operation at a point designated by the Department.
 The Department shall be notified at least 48 hours in advance of any such required evacuation demonstration.

-All evacuation plans shall be filed with the Department annually and shall be reviewed by the Department.
-All area operators shall assure that their plan meets the requirements of ANSI X.184.108.40.206.
+All rope evacuation plans shall be filed with the Department annually and shall be reviewed by the Department.
+All area operators shall assure that their plan meets the requirements of ANSI X.22.214.171.124.

 Rope evacuation training shall be conducted at the beginning of each operating season and shall continue throughout the operating season, at intervals not to exceed 30 days.
 Ongoing training does not have to be hands on.

-All carabineers or similar devices shall be of the locking type
+All carabineers or similar devices shall be of the double-locking type or multiple opposing single locking type.

 All evacuation gear shall be available for inspection by the Department.